 The CHISQ.TEST uses the following arguments:

-- Actual_range (required argument) – It is the range of data containing observations that are to be tested against expected values.
+Actual_range (required argument) – This is the range of data containing observations that are to be tested against expected values.
 It is an array of observed frequencies.

-- Expected_range (required argument) – It is the range of data that contains the ratio of the product of row totals and column totals to the grand total.
+Expected_range (required argument) – This is the range of data that contains the ratio of the product of row totals and column totals to the grand total.
 It is an array of expected frequencies.

 To understand the uses of the CHISQ.TEST function, let us consider an example: